jasmineseah-17/BT4222-Text-Analysis-For-Stock-Returns-Prediction/README.md

 This is a 2-part project - (i) Obtain predictions from individual data sources for the 25 companies, (ii) Combine these predictions with technical and seasonal indicators for the final signal of the daily returns of any company.

 ### Individual Model for each Data Source
 The 5 data sources (10K/Q, 8K, financial news, tweets, and Amazon reviews) individually predict the daily returns of the 25 DJIA companies.
 File naming conventions are standardised across all files.
-For more details, refer to this documentation [here](https://docs.google.com/document/d/1sGOlJ3bLdQbcuVzejfeYV9F7Z4Tuc2rl8uUt7IV0KQY/edit?usp=sharing).
+For more details, refer to <a href="https://github.com/jasmineseah-17/BT4222-Text-Analysis-For-Stock-Returns-Prediction/blob/master/Data%20Files%20Documentation.pdf" target="_blank">this documentation</a>.
 To build the model, we follow the steps in the Machine Learning Life Cycle, which include:
 1. Data Extraction
 2. Data Pre-processing
 3. Exploratory Data Analysis